-- Developer: Tenderloin Neighborhood Development Corporation - Units: 122 family apartments, with 20%-30% set aside for homeless families (replacing a tire and auto repair shop) - Status: Loan Committee approved predevelopment; the sponsor finalized site acquisition; the sponsor is working on design and entitlements; construction expected to commence in 2019.
+- Developer: Tenderloin Neighborhood Development Corporation - Units: 122 family apartments, with 20%-30% set aside for homeless families (replacing a tire and auto repair shop) - Status: Loan Committee has approved predevelopment loan and the project sponsor finalized site acquisition in January 2017.
+The sponsor is working on design and entitlements and preparing a focused Environmental Impact Report under CEQA.
+Construction is expected to commence in 2019.